 The Bus-powered RS485 Shield is an Arduino-compatible shield that allows full-duplex communication over long distances between 2+ Arduino's.Designed by Nine Ideas in Netherlands

 What is it?
 This shield makes it possible for two or more Arduino's to communicate over long distances via Serial over RS-485.
 RS-485 is the industry standard for communication over long distances ...Read More…

 This shield makes it possible for two or more Arduino's to communicate over long distances via Serial over RS-485.
 RS-485 is the industry standard for communication over long distances and is virtually immune to interference.
 It is commonly used in industrial environments.
 You could use this shield together with a few Arduino's and other hardware to make things talk to each other over a distance, without running power to every node or connecting a lot of wires.
 Imagine an art installation with a sensor at the door which triggers movements and sounds all over the room.
 We used it to prototype a football-field sized game controller.

-The shield has RJ45-sockets ("ethernet connectors") that allow you to connect up to 100m (300ft) of UTP or FTP cable.
-Because it has two in parallel, you can daisy-chain shields together to form a bus-communication system.
+The shield has two RJ45-sockets ("ethernet connectors") that allow you to connect up to 100m (300ft) of UTP or FTP cable.
+Because it has two in parallel, you can easily daisy-chain shields together to form a bus-communication system.
 The shield allows for full-duplex communication by using the Maxim MAX489 RS-485 chip.